StudyFrenchSpanish

 Perhaps you’re working in an import-export house that deals with sellers from China.

-In that case, you already know learning the Mandarin language can increase your pay and allows you to travel abroad.
+In that case, you already know learning the Mandarin language can increase your pay and allow you to travel abroad.

-Maybe you want to join any university in Germany for M.S. and desire to make yourself more employable after the program?
+Maybe you want to attend any university in Germany for an M.S. and want to make yourself more employable after the program.

 Well, then learning the German language is a logical option!

 Who knows, tomorrow, you might receive an assignment in Moscow.
-To get that, you need to have an elementary-level acquaintance in the Russian language.
+To get that, you need to have an elementary-level acquaintance with the Russian language.

 Your most beneficial language will differ from others.